oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 OKTA_OAUTH2_AUDIENCE=https://<your-auth0-domain>/api/v2/
 ```

-These properties will be read using [spring-dotenv](https://github.com/paulschwarz/spring-dotenv) at startup.
+At startup, these properties will be read using [spring-dotenv](https://github.com/paulschwarz/spring-dotenv).

 Run `./gradlew bootRun` to start the API gateway, or use your IDE to run it.